TomTomB/scss-proto/readme.md

 1. Get the stylelint extention for your editor of choice.
 You can find a list of them [here](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/integrations/editor.md)

-1. Clone this repo
+2. Clone this repo && `cd` into it

-1. Inside a terminal run `npm install && npm start`
+3. Inside a terminal run `npm install && npm start`

 The fully optimized CSS file will be placed inside the dist folder.